WHAT IS THE CHURN PROJECT?

 Michelle Bradburn

-Michelle is our Community Wellbeing Service Coordinator.
-Michelle’s focus is to ensure that everyone across Cirencester has access to information, advice and support to access services with a particular emphasis on low level mental health support, unemployment and reducing isolation.
+Michelle leads the Community Wellbeing Service.
+Her focus is to ensure that people in need can access information and support with a particular emphasis on mental health, unemployment and reducing isolation.

 Michelle Bradburn - Engagement, Employment & Wellbeing Manager